dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 nextIndex is used by leader only and is index about starting at what log entry should we send log entries to follower.
 Leader initializes all nextIndexes to commitIndex and starts replication by issuing AppendEntries calls.
 When call returns with failure - leader decrements appropriate nextIndex and retries again.
-When it succeds then we can setup a matchIndex - it will be the same as nextIndex + length (entries) where rpc call succeeded.
+When it succeeds then we can setup a matchIndex - it will be the same as nextIndex + length (entries) where PRC call succeeded.

 ## Raft and CAP ##
 Original paper talks about log consensus for replicated state machines.
 CAP however talks about client request handling.